What Is Self-Discipline - Definitions

 True self-discipline is not a punitive or restrictive lifestyle as some people think, and it has nothing to do with being narrow minded or living like a fakir.
 It is the expression of inner strength and staying power, vital for dealing with the affairs of daily life and for the achieving of goals.

 Self discipline, together with willpower, can help you overcome laziness, procrastination and indecisiveness.
-Both enable you to take action and persevere with it, even if the action is unpleasant and requires effort.
+These skills make it possible to take action and persevere with it, even if the action is unpleasant and requires effort.

 Self-discipline enables you to exercise moderation in what you do, become more patient, tolerant, understanding and considerate.
 In addition, it helps you withstand external pressure and influence.

 A self disciplined person is more punctual, and invests more time and effort in what he or she does.